hamedmoosaei/WorldOfTransactions/README.md

-# WorldOfPAYBACK
+# WorldOfTransactions

 # A perfect combination of MVVM + RxSwift

-World Of PayBack is a sample swift app that has a list of transactions with the ability to filter the list
+World of Transactions is a sample swift app that has a list of transactions with the ability to filter the list.

+This is a practice for using RxSwift in a MVVM project.